hackclub/hackclub/workshops/cloud9/README.md

 ![](img/open-screen.gif)

-## Using HTML CSS and Javascript together in Cloud9
+## Using HTML CSS and Javascript Together in Cloud9

 First we will create a new folder.
 To do this right click the workspace bar on the left and select *New Folder*.
 You can name this folder whatever you like.